Nu1l998/Nu1l/_posts/2019-09-04-reverseIOSStart.md

 	Ok until here you can use your Apple devices like a linux System

-## 0x1 Tool is helpful - Make up you own environment.
+## 0x1  Make up you own environment.
 	Ok Then you need to Install some soft for Reverse !

 * 1.IDA (someone like Hooper ,but it very slow!)
 * 2.iFunBox (a Tool like iTunes but we can assess to the root dir)

 	- ps: if you like scp you can choose it
 * 3 Xcode if you system not support high version install 9.4 is ok

 	- download it from apple.com
 * 4 brew
 	- many tools will install by it ,just like apt-get in ubuntu